 Multivariate logistic regression analysis revealed several independent risk factors for drug-resistant TB, consistent with previous research findings [16].
-Patients aged 20-40 had a 2.64 times higher risk of drug resistance compared with those aged 0-20.
-This may be attributed to higher levels of stress, social activities, and mobility among young and middle-aged patients, resulting in lower treatment compliance.
+Patients aged 20-40 years had a 2.64 times higher risk of drug resistance compared with those aged 0-20 years.
+This may be attributed to higher levels of life stress, social activities and mobility among young and middleaged patients, resulting in lower treatment compliance.
 Another reason is the relatively poor physical fitness to resist TB infection, which leads to prolonged disease [17].
-This method was used for data collection in this study because of the high feasibility and validity of convenience sampling, but selection bias resulting from the use of convenience sampling is a possible explanation for this result.
+This method was used for data collection in this study because of the high feasibility and validity of convenience sampling.
+However, selection bias, resulting from the use of convenience sampling, is a possible reason for this result.
 The risk of drug resistance is also higher in previously treated patients with pulmonary TB compared with newly diagnosed patients, potentially due to factors such as insufficient professional knowledge, improper medication, self-discontinuation of treatment or treatment failure in the initial stages [18].
-Additionally, outpatients undergoing follow-up have a higher risk of drug resistance compared with hospitalized patients, which may be due to the non-adherence of patients to their 6-month therapy and/or a lack of physicians in therapy management.
-Another cause may be that some patients who require hospitalization may exhibit weaker willingness to partake in it, leading to poor compliance among outpatients.
+Additionally, outpatients undergoing follow-up have a higher risk of drug resistance compared with hospitalized patients.
+This may be due to the non-adherence of patients to their six-month therapy and/or a lack of physicians in therapy management.
+Another cause may be that some patients who require hospitalization exhibit a weaker willingness to partake in it, leading to poor compliance among outpatients.
 This emphasizes the importance of improving patient cooperation during outpatient follow-up.

-Among newly diagnosed patients, male sex, age 20-40 years, and outpatient follow-up were identified as risk factors for drug resistance.
-In the retreatment group, risk factors included male sex, age 20-40 years and a prior history of treatment failure or relapse.
-These findings highlight the importance of tailoring interventions and management strategies based on each patient's treatment history and specific risk factors.
+Among newly diagnosed patients, being male, aged 20-40 years, and receiving outpatient follow-up were identified as risk factors for drug resistance.
+In the re-treatment group, risk factors included being male, aged 20-40 years, and having a history of a previous treatment failure or relapse.
+These findings highlight the importance of tailoring interventions and management strategies based on the patient's treatment history and specific risk factors.

 When compared to international data, our results are particularly striking.
-A global analysis by the World Health Organization (2023) reported a lower worldwide average for drug-resistant TB, indicating that Inner Mongolia, and particularly the Hulunbuir region, may be a hotspot for drug resistance.
-The high resistance to isoniazid and rifampicin, observed in our study, mirrors the findings of Shabani et al. [9], who noted the increasing prevalence of resistance to these cornerstone anti-TB medications.
-In contrast, a study by Magotra et al. [13] reported lower resistance rates but noted the importance of personalized treatment strategies, which is also a key takeaway from our study.
-The need for tailored interventions is further emphasized by the high resistance rates to ethambutol, isoniazid, and rifampicin, which are consistent with the patterns reported by Feng et al. [15] in a study on drug sensitivity in Xi'an, China.
+A global analysis by the World Health Organization (2023) reported a lower global average for drug-resistant TB, indicating that Inner Mongolia, and particularly the Hulunbuir region, may be a hotspot for drug resistance.
+The high resistance to first-line drugs such as isoniazid and rifampicin, observed in our study, echoes the findings of Shabani et al. [9], who noted the increasing prevalence of resistance to these cornerstone anti-TB medications.
+In contrast to our findings, a study by Magotra et al. [13] reported lower resistance rates but noted the importance of personalized treatment strategies, which is also a key takeaway from our study.
+The need for tailored interventions is further emphasized by the high resistance rates to ethambutol, isoniazid, and rifampicin, which are consistent with the patterns reported by Feng et al. [15] in their study on drug sensitivity in Xi'an, China.